Canon 20D vs 7D

 Feature comparison: Canon 20D vs 7D

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 20D and the 7D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 7D offers a wider field of view (100%) than the one in the 20D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 7D has a higher magnification (0.63x vs 0.56x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 20D and Canon 7D along with similar information for a selection of comparators.

 Concerning the storage of imaging data, both the 20D and the 7D write their files to Compact Flash cards.

 Connectivity comparison: Canon 20D vs 7D

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 20D and Canon EOS 7D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.